 - 1. Depreciable land improvements such as sidewalks, roads, bridges, water wells, drainage facilities and fences other than farm fences (which are in the 7-year class).
 Does not include land improvements that are explicitly included in any other class, or buildings or structural components. - 2.
-Orchards, groves, and vineyards when they reach the production stage if they were placed in service before 1989. - Twenty-year property includes farm buildings such as general purpose barns and machine sheds. - 27.5-year property includes residential rental property. - 31.5-year (39 if acquired after 5/13/93) property includes nonresidential real property.
+Orchards, groves, and vineyards when they reach the production stage if they were placed in service before 1989.

+Twenty-year property includes farm buildings such as general purpose barns and machine sheds.

+27.5-year property includes residential rental property.

+39-year (31.5 if acquired before 5/13/93) property includes nonresidential real property.